“I’m not drinking”

 To anyone reading this, the next time you find yourself on either side of this situation, please stop and think.
 Don’t be part of the problem, and don’t let anyone bring your fine self down for making healthy choices.
 You do you boo.

-And, for anyone who’s interested in going sober for good, or just wanting to have a short dry-spell, I’m going to be sharing my experiences around the world – sin alcohol.
+And, for anyone who’s interested in going sober for good, or just wanting to have a short dry-spell, I’m going to be sharing my experiences around the world, including cocktails and mocktails alike.

-Let me know your thoughts and experiences of the sober life and keep an eye on the blog for my next adventures.
+Let me know your thoughts and keep an eye on the blog for my next adventures.